M.A. With Project

 The completed project must conform to the requirements of the current Chicago Manual of Style or MLA Handbook.
 The paper must be formatted as required by CGPS, including an abstract and a permission to use statement.
-Consult the CGPS instructions for Electronic Theses and Dissertations for details.
-Two hard copies of the paper should be submitted to the Graduate Chair.

 Guidelines for Writer and Supervisor of the M.A.
 Project Paper

 The principal role of the supervisor is to help students achieve their scholarly potential.
 In doing so, the supervisor is a committed, accessible, stimulating, respectful guide but also a consistent and rigorous judge.
 After all, the student's work must meet the standards of the university and the discipline.
 It is unusual, though not impossible, for a student to change supervisors part way through a project.
 Should a situation arise which may require a change in supervision, either the student, the supervisor or both should consult the Chair of the Graduate Committee.